 7.2 Subject to payment of the Charges under Clause 5.4, Ravensworth grants the Customer or shall procure the direct grant to the Customer of, a fully paid-up, worldwide, non-exclusive, royalty-free, perpetual, and irrevocable license to copy and modify the Deliverables (excluding the materials provided by the Customer) for the purpose of receiving and using the Goods or Services and the Deliverables in its business.

 7.3 The Customer shall not sub-license, assign or otherwise transfer the rights granted in Clause 7.2.

-7.4 The Customer grants to Ravensworth a fully paid-up, worldwide, non-exclusive, royalty-free, transferable, sub-licensable licence to copy and modify any materials provided by the Customer for the term of the relevant Contract and for a further period of 2 years after the delivery of the Goods, Services or Deliverables for the purposes of:
+7.4 The Customer grants to Ravensworth a fully paid-up, worldwide, non-exclusive, royalty-free, transferable, sub-licensable license to copy and modify any materials provided by the Customer for the term of the relevant Contract and for a further period of 2 years after the delivery of the Goods, Services or Deliverables for the purposes of:

 (a) providing the Goods or Services to the Customer;